mitranim/wordplay/readme.md

 boorocrat © LR

-hornmone (either makes you horny, or makes you want to play 📯)
+hornmone (either makes you horny, or makes you want to play 📯) © M

 whoremons (📯) © LR